 Do I Stop Feeding My Plants Through Their Roots?

 No, you don’t!
 Foliar feeding is generally more of a short-term process wherein you give your cannabis plants little boosts of nutrients every now and then.
 Moreover, using organic pesticides once in a while doesn’t mean that you completely forego any protective solutions that offer protection to your soils and root systems.

 One pro tip is to use foliar feeding for the supplementation of micronutrients and secondary compounds to your marijuana plants.
 Because your crops will only be needing these in small doses, foliar feeding can be a very effective way of providing nutrients like calcium, manganese, zinc, iron, and boron.

-Advantages and Benefits of Foliar Feeding
+Advantages And Benefits Of Foliar Feeding

-Is foliar feeding really all that?
+Is foliar feeding all that?
 Well, depending on who you’re asking.
 It sure is!
 Foliar feeding is very beneficial to your cannabis plants.
-As it can come with the use of both organic or chemical-focused solutions, the health and safety cautions of its use is pretty much an issue that can easily be solved.
+As it can come with the use of both organic or chemical-focused solutions, the health and safety cautions of its use are pretty much an issue that can easily be solved.